NCCCSCI/cmce/README.md

 ## Cost Estimation Spreadsheet

+The cost estimation spreadsheet includes all the classes in the HEOA spreadsheet.
+Use the CRN number for class identification.

 ### Highlighting

 There is no evaluation mechanism in the spreadsheet.
 The data may be analyzed any way.